-Our Baltimore SSD Lawyer Explains Substance Abuse and Disability Benefits
+Our Baltimore Substance Abuse Disability Lawyer Explains Disability Benefits

 Substance abuse occurs when an individual takes drugs (such as alcohol, illegal drugs, or even prescription medicine) the wrong way or in doses that are too high.
 Substance abuse is different from addiction in that substance abuse users can stop their abuse but choose not to do so.
 Substance addiction, however, is a disease where an individual cannot stop using a substance even when the condition is starting to harm the individual.
 With these devastating effects impacting daily life, it is important to consult with a Baltimore disability lawyer to learn about your options.